The Imposter Syndrome Intensive

 This is for you if…

-✓ You have a real track record and you’ve been pushing through the imposter syndrome to get here, but you’ve hit a level where the pushing through isn’t enough anymore.
+You have a real track record of success with clients, but imposter syndrome still persists.
+The evidence of your competence keeps piling up and your brain keeps ignoring it.
+You've been pushing through it to get here, but you've hit a level where pushing through isn't enough anymore.

 ✓ You’ve tried mindset work, journaling, affirmations, accountability partners, maybe even coaching specifically for the imposter syndrome, and those tools helped you manage it at one level but can’t seem to carry you to the next.